tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_4.md

 ### 4.2.2 Complete the activity: 3/3

-## 4.3 Basic Campaign and Conversion Tracking
+## 4.3 Using Goals to measure business objectives

 This section has a video.
 Notes are based on the transcript: https://support.google.com/analytics/answer/6383000?hl=en